 However, there are differing attitudes toward terrorism in NLF ranks.
 Many NLF members-particularly those recruited locally-have found the use of terror repugnant and unessential to the political struggle.
-The demoralizing effect on their own ranks of brutality is believed to be an important factor in the high defection rate of the Viet Cong as well as the low level of popular support.
-In the first quarter of 1967 the defection rate was at a level approaching 40,000 a year.
+The demoralizing effect on their own ranks of brutality is believed to be an important factor in the defection rate of the Viet Cong as well as the low level of popular support.